-The College of Health Sciences and Administration programs at Emily Griffith Technical College are some of the most respected health certificate programs in the state.
-The College of Health Sciences and Administration provides quality education to students enrolled in its programs, which meet their needs as well as the standards of care mandated by employers and consumers of healthcare.
+Health Science programs at Emily Griffith Technical College are some of the most respected health certificate programs in the state.
+Health Science provides quality education to students enrolled in its programs, which meet their needs as well as the standards of care mandated by employers and consumers of healthcare.
 The academic programs are designed to prepare graduates to succeed in health careers and to make a positive contribution to society.
-The majority of the programs within the College of Health Sciences and Administration have articulation agreements in place with the Community College of Denver or Metropolitan State University, which allow students to continue their education by transferring their credit should they choose.